 27. Item 1 in the Schedule to Cadre Strength Regulations refers to the number of senior posts in the concerned State while item 2 therein is Central deputation which is at 40 per cent of the senior posts.
-One third of the items 1 and 2 are available for promotees while the remaining 2/3rd out grade of Deputy Collector get ~~the same~~ ^{below} grading in the later year.
-The inter-ss seniority between the direct recruits and promotees of the same year of allotment shall be fixed by placing the promotees below the direct recruits.
-Thus, if ~~excess~~ ^{appointments of} promotees are appointed in 1988 and if ~~their~~ ^{their} appointments are held as valid, then they have to be assigned 1984 as the year of allotment, and they will be naturally senior to 1985 batch direct recruits, while such excess promotees would be juniors to 1985 batch direct recruits ~~when~~ ^{if} their appointments to the extent of excess are not in accordance with Rule 9(1) of the Recruitment Rules, and if they are appointed in the later years they would be juniors to direct recruits of 1985 batch.
-The same follows in regard to the direct recruits of the later years also for besides these 14 some others were also appointed for IAS for promotee vacancies in the later years.
+One third of the items 1 and 2 are available for promotees while the remaining 2/3rd out grade of Deputy Collector get ~~the same~~ below grading in the later year.
+The inter-se seniority between the direct recruits and promotees of the same year of allotment shall be fixed by placing the promotees below the direct recruits.
+Thus, if appointments of excess promotees are appointed in 1988 and if their ~~their~~ appointments are held as valid, then they have to be assigned 1984 as the ~~.....~~ will be naturally senior to 1985 batch direct recruits, while such excess promotees would be juniors to 1985 batch direct recruits ~~when~~ if their appointments to the extent of excess are not in accordance with Rule 9(1) of the Recruitment Rules, and if they are appointed in the later years they would be juniors to direct recruits of 1985 batch.
+The same follows for direct recruits of the later years also for besides these 14 some others were also appointed for IAS for promotee vacancies in the later years.
 Hence the question arises as to the validity of appointment of these 14 in the relevant year when those appointments are said to be in excess of the vacancies available for promotees.